emotion-js/emotion/docs/typescript.md

 ### Define a Theme

 By default, `props.theme` has an `any` type annotation and works without any errors.
-However, you can define a theme type by creating a another `styled` instance.
+However, you can define a theme type by creating another `styled` instance.

 _styled.tsx_